gitandy/DragonLog/README.md

 The displayed form can be handled the easiest if you use TAB key to jump from field to field.

-DragonLog can retreive additional OM data from HamQTH.com callbook and upload the QSO.
-The password is stored in the systems key vault.

 If automatic time is selected, the end time gets updated at saving the QSO.

 QSOs can be edited by double-clicking on an entry in the database view.

+DragonLog can retreive additional OM data from HamQTH.com callbook and upload the QSO.

+In log and change mode there is a second view for QSL and different upload status.
+Here you can check the status of your eQSL inbox or LoTW QSLs.

+While eQSL upload is handled per QSO only (currently) LoTW is handled for the whole database.

+Make sure that you properly set the credentials for each online service in the settings.
+The password is stored in the systems key vault (i.e. Credential Manager on Windows or KWallet on KDE/Linux).

+### LoTW sign and upload
+Only QSOs with a matching locator in TQSL application can be signed and uploaded.
+DragonLog provides a selection from the configured stations in TQSL.
+Then it searches for all QSOs with the matching locator which were not already sent to LoTW.

+If you secured your TQSL set DragonLog correspondingly.
+DragonLog will then request your password on each upload action.

 ### Automatic log import
 If you want to automatically log QSOs from other programms i.e. WSJT-X or JS8Call